 Absolutely.
 Air pollution levels can be as much as 100 times greater in a building than outdoors.
-The American Lung Association found that most people spend 90% of their time in a building, making it essential for homeowners to be aware of indoor air quality (IAQ) in Cocoa.
+The American Lung Association found that most people spend 90% of their time in a building, making it essential for homeowners to be knowledgeable about indoor air quality (IAQ) in Cocoa.

-Many regular household things create inferior indoor air quality, like:
+Many standard household things contribute to inferior indoor air quality, like: